Knowledge of Object oriented design principle and various design pattern

 This is a another good book on Object oriented and Java design patterns, it

-Class, Object, Inheritance, Polymorphism, Abstraction and Encapsulation, but also
+not only covers basic Object-oriented principles like Class, Object, Inheritance, Polymorphism, Abstraction and Encapsulation, but also

 covers details which is quite practical but not obvious e.g. private methods, getter and

-setters, Immutable objects, i
+setters, Immutable objects, interface

 and monitor.
 This book also provide extensive and comprehensive coverage of